 My family and I immigrated to the United States from Slovakia when I was very young; this dramatic change influenced my perception of the world and led me to pursue a life dedicated to the arts.
-I have been painting, sculpting and printmaking from more than thirty years and received my formal training from the Pennsylvania Academy of the Fine Arts, Philadelphia.
+I have been painting, sculpting and printmaking for more than thirty years and received my formal training from the Pennsylvania Academy of the Fine Arts, Philadelphia.
 My involvement in the arts has spanned a broad spectrum: theatrical set designs, children’s museum exhibit designs, book cover illustrations, public murals, fabrication team for Nickelodeon Network, Blues Clues, T.V.
 Land and The Big Help Mobile, as well as, both gallery and museum exhibitions.
-When I’m not in my studio, I can be found in the classroom as a Fine Arts instructor, in both private lessons and at the college level.
+When I’m not in my studio, I can be found in the classroom as a Fine Arts professor or outside exploring our beautiful world.

 Tessa Papas, curator

 ”I first saw Žanetka's work "in the flesh" so to speak when I visited her studio.
 I was bowled over!
 It was lush, painterly with a wonderfully quirky sensibility.
 Why for example would sheep be grazing amongst overlarge beach balls or beneath a pink ball gown hung on a clothesline?
 Questions that I still occasionally ponder. Žanetka's imagery has the ability to entrench itself in the mind and an ability to resurface at will.
 A field of sheep, for example, will instantly trigger memories and bring a smile to the lips.